 - Used a Laplace distribution to determine the “randomness” in the simulation.

-- Only looked at 30-year retirements, to keep in line with the oft-quoted result from the original Trinity Study (4% rule is based on 30-year retirement).
+- Only looked at 30-year retirements, to keep in line with the oft-quoted result from the original Trinity Study (the 4 percent rule is based on 30-year retirement).

 - Assumed our investor only withdraws their money once per year.
 E.g. they withdraw $40K on January 1st, and live off that $40K until the following January 1st, etc.

-- (For second analysis only) Assumed a 1.5% return on cash (e.g. a high yield savings account).
+- (For second analysis only) Assumed a 0.5% return on cash (e.g., a high-yield savings account).

-In the post-coronavirus investing world of zero percent interest rates, is it so crazy to think that the next few decades will have less-than-ideal returns?
+In the post-coronavirus investing world of zero percent interest rates, is it so crazy to think that the next few decades might behave differently than the past?

 What sticks out?
 Where do we start?

 To me, I immediately take a look at the 4% SWR column, because that’s what the Trinity Study has convinced us is safe.